November 23 2014 Latest news:

 Will Edwards is thrown in at the deep end as he tries out this most exciting of clay disciplines

 Longthorne Gunmakers kicks off its new series with an insight into making barrels

 We are already big fans of the Conquest HD range from Zeiss, and this latest addition to the family is more than welcome.

 The latest budget gun to emerge from Turkey takes inspiration from the popular Beretta brand, offering no-nonsense styling and surprisingly good shooting qualities

 Mike struggles to find fault with Browning’s new 32” 725 UK Game Gun, with its elegant lower profile and supreme pointability

 If you missed the game fair or didn’t make it to see everyone along Gunmakers’ Row, here is Mike Yardley’s account of the bumper crop of exciting new shotguns

-Join Swarovski Optik for two great events in November where you will receive tuition and advice from Swarovski professionals and leading gunmakers...
+Join Swarovski Optik to receive tuition and advice from top professionals and leading gunmakers

 New Home Office guidance supports the police in making unannounced visits on firearms owners